Tommy Johns

-Thomas Pearce Johns (September 7, 1851 – April 13, 1927) was a National Association outfielder.
-Johns played for the Baltimore Marylands in the 1873 season.
+Thomas Pearce Johns (September 7, 1851 – April 13, 1927) was an American professional baseball player who was an outfielder in the National Association.
+Johns played for the Baltimore Marylands in 1873.
 He only played in one game in his one-year career, having no hits in four at-bats.

 Johns was born and died in Baltimore.
 His brother, Richard Johns, umpired one National Association game in 1873.